HoudiniGraphql/houdini/README.md

   <br />
 </div>

 NOTE: Houdini is in the early phases of devlopment.
-Please feel free to create an issue or start a discussion if you run into problems.
-For more information on what's coming for this project, please visit the
+Please create an issue or start a discussion if you run into problems.
+For more information on what's coming for this project, you can visit the
 [roadmap](https://github.com/AlecAivazis/houdini/projects/1).